 That sentence can pierce your heart when, with St. Elizabeth’s hope in mind, you read it beneath a Ponderosa pine.
-Papery seeds wait within each crunchy cone.
+Seeds, thin as paper, wait within each cone’s dusty layers.
 When replete, the Ponderosa is a stunning, rust-barked symbol of the American West.

 “No risk is more terrifying than that taken by the first root,” Jahren tells us.
 Even before finding water, it must “anchor an embryo and forever end its mobile phase.”

 We’re attracted to mobility and like to keep our options open.
-The saints assure us that once a soul is granted a glimpse of how much Christ loves it, it will root an anchor at the cross.
+The saints assure us that once a soul is granted a glimpse of how much Christ loves it, it will begin to reign in its wandering tendencies and root an anchor at the foot of the cross.

 The beauty of Elizabeth’s spirituality is her absolute confidence that, having rooted in herself Christ, she has access to the life of heaven before reaching the splendor of eternity.
 Living in anticipation of that glory, she discovers its beginnings already in her soul.